awslabs/amazon-neptune-tools/neptune-export/docs/export-pg-from-config.md

                 This options value represents a port and must fall in one of the following port ranges: 1-1023, 1024-49151

+            --limit <limit>
+                Maximum number of items to export (optional)

+                This option may occur a maximum of 1 times

             --log-level <log level>